StefanAvra/fridgedoorhack/README.md

 could buy a replacement shelf but that would be less fun (and more expensive).

 ### Solution
 *tl;dr:* Check if door is longer open than it should be.
-If so, attract attention by playing RTTTL melodies.
+If so, attract attention by playing RTTTL melodies. :notes:

 I thought it would be nice if the fridge would play some melody if left open.
 So I added a buzzer to an ESP8266 and coded the following project.
 I used `uasyncio` which is a port of Python's `asyncio` library for asynchronous code to